itsmohit180/itsmohit180.github.io/_posts/24-6-3-my-third-post.md

 ---
 layout: post
-title: What is Jaykell and why we use it in github
+title: What is Jekyll and why we use it in github
 ---

-Jaykell is static site generator for github, we use this to generate static site for blogs. its written in ruby.
+Jekyll is static site generator for github, we use this to generate static site for blogs. its written in ruby.
 Steps:
 - fork the jekyll-now repo to your account